 Grace is a Lecturer in the Division of Nursing and is attached to both the Centre for Mental Health Research and the Centre for Maternal and Child Health Research.
 She joined City University in Autumn 2017.

 Grace completed her undergraduate degree in English at the University of Cambridge and after a short career in marketing, published her first book A Shape of My Own (Viking, 2006) / Thin (Penguin, 2007).
 Subsequently, she wrote and published a number of articles on mental health in the national press.

 In 2011, Grace completed an MSc Medical Humanities at King’s College London and, in 2012, was awarded a School of Arts Doctoral Studentship at Birkbeck, University of London.
 Grace’s critical medical humanities thesis aimed to reinsert bodily and embodied experience into understandings of mental health.
-Throughout her studies, Grace worked part-time as a qualitative researcher in health sciences and trained and worked as a yoga teacher.
+Throughout her studies, Grace worked as a qualitative researcher in health sciences and trained and worked as a yoga teacher.
 Unsurprisingly, Grace’s research interests are interdisciplinary with a particular focus on embodied methodologies and bodywork practices for the communication and representation of distress.

 - PhD English/Humanities (Medical Humanities), Birkbeck, University of London, UK, Oct 2017